 - 1. Respect for patient modesty- cover the patient with blanket, ensure patient is wearing gown properly. - 2.
 Proper patient communication- explaining the examination to the patient, instilling confidence in the patient. - 3.
-Applying patient comfort procedures- placing cushion under patient's knees when applicable, ensure patient is not cold, and allow patient to assume comfortable position while waiting for images to process. - 4.
-Ability to adapt to new situations- body habitus, patient condition, equipment failure, and patient having reaction to contrast media. - 5.
-Exhibits self-confidence to perform the exam.
+Applying patient comfort procedures- placing cushion under patient's knees when applicable, ensure patient is not cold, and allow patient to assume comfortable position while waiting for images to process.

+4. Ability to adapt to new situations- body habitus, patient condition, equipment failure, and patient having reaction to contrast media.

+5. Exhibits self-confidence to perform the exam.

-D. SIMULATED RADIOGRAPHIC EXAMINATION
+C. SIMULATED RADIOGRAPHIC EXAMINATION

 Objective: Demonstrate ability of having or manifesting the knowledge and experience needed for success in radiologic science profession.

 Standard: The evaluator will rate the student's competencies according to the numbered rating scale.
-Each Performance Objective is worth a total of 4 points.

-Standard: The evaluator will rate the student's competencies according to the numbered rating scale.
-Each Performance Objective is worth a total of 4 points.
+• Each Performance Objective is worth a total of 4 points.